Anas Ouahim

-Anas Ouahim (born 23 September 1997) is a professional footballer who plays as a midfielder for Eerste Divisie club Heracles Almelo.
+Anas Ouahim (born 23 September 1997) is a professional footballer who plays as an attacking midfielder for Al Khaldiya.
 Born in Germany, Ouahim represents Morocco internationally.

 Club career

+Europe

 In May 2018, VfL Osnabrück announced Ouahim would join the club for the 2018–19 season from 1.
 FC Köln.
 He signed a two-year contract until 2020.

 On 31 January 2021, Ouahim signed a 2.5-year contract with Heracles Almelo in Eredivisie.

+In March 2024, Ouahim joined Moldovan Super Liga club Sheriff Tiraspol on loan until the end of the calendar year.

+Sydney FC

+On 9 July 2024 Ouahim signed a 2-year deal with Australian A-League side Sydney FC.

 International career

 Ouahim was born in Germany and is of Moroccan descent.
 Ouahim represented the Morocco U23s in a 1–1 tie with the Mali U23s on 8 September 2019.

+Style of play

+Ouahim has been described as a very technical player who creates goal scoring opportunities and has an eye for goal.